King of the Hill: Critical response

 In 2007, James Poniewozik included it on Times list of the 100 Greatest TV Shows, writing: "The most acutely observed, realistic sitcom about regional American life bar none, this animated series is a lot like its protagonist, Texas propane salesman Hank Hill: it isn't flashy, never gets a lot of attention, but does its job year in and year out...
 Mike Judge makes Hank Hill funny in his pained Boy Scout rectitude without making him a figure of fun for it, and with its canvas of mega-stores and Laotian yuppies, the show sees modern America's fine detail like an electron microscope."
 At the show's conclusion, Poniewozik opined that it had "quietly been the best family comedy on TV", calling the show's ending "one of the most moving things I've seen on TV this year".
 Alan Sepinwall of The Star-Ledger described it as "sweeter and more human than the great majority of live-action sitcoms that overlapped its run".
 Genevieve Koski of The A.V.
 Club described it as a "steadfast, down-to-earth series" and contrasted it with other contemporary cartoons: "King of the Hills characters aren't funny because they tell perfectly crafted jokes or make pop-culture references or constantly get themselves into ridiculous situations; they're funny because they have real hopes, flaws, and limitations that satirize the absurdity of everyday life while simultaneously celebrating it."
 She also noted that "the show saw its fair share of silly conceits and contrived setups—and got fairly repetitive in the final seasons".

 Writers have examined the show through a political lens.
 "It's not a political show", said Mike Judge in 1997.
 "It's more a populist, common sense point of view."
 In 2005, Matt Bai of The New York Times Magazine called it "the most subtle and complex portrayal of small-town voters on television".
 A 2016 reappraisal from The Atlantic dubbed it the "last bipartisan TV comedy", with writer Bert Clere noting the program "imbued all of its characters with a rich humanity that made their foibles deeply sympathetic.
 In this, King of the Hill was far ahead of its time, and the broader TV landscape has yet to catch up."

-As of 2014, King of the Hill was ranked No. 27 on IGN's "Top 100 Animated TV Series".
+In 2014, King of the Hill was ranked No. 27 on IGN's "Top 100 Animated TV Series".
 The publication also ranked it as No. 66 on their "The Top 100 Best TV Shows of All Time" list in 2023.
-In 2013, TV Guide ranked King of the Hill as one of the top 60 Greatest TV Cartoons of All Time.
+In 2013, TV Guide ranked King of the Hill as one of the 60 Greatest TV Cartoons of All Time.